solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ## Moving regions

+TODO - move to new style

 It is possible to move a geo-redundant Flexible Server instance to a [paired Azure region] through geo-restore.
 Geo-restore creates a new Flexible Server instance in the paired Azure region based on the current state of the database.

-> ![Note icon][Note] **Note:** Point-in-time restore is not supported.

 Geo-restore can be used to recover from a service outage in the primary region.
-However, the Flexible Server instance created in the paired region can only be configured with locally redundant storage, as its paired region (the old primary region) is down.

-To minimize downtime, Flexible Server configuration settings can be kept intact.

 ## Server parameters

+As a managed service for Postgres, the configurable parameters in Azure Database for PostgreSQL are a subset of the parameters in a local Postgres instance (For more information on Postgres parameters, see the PostgreSQL documentation).
+Your Azure Database for PostgreSQL server is enabled with default values for each parameter on creation.
+Some parameters that would require a server restart or superuser access for changes to take effect cannot be configured by the user.

 ![This image shows PostgreSQL server parameters in the Azure portal.]

-As part of the migration, the on-premises [server parameters][64] were likely modified to support a fast egress.
+As part of the migration, the on-premises [server parameters][65] were likely modified to support a fast egress.
 Also, modifications were made to the Azure Database for PostgreSQL Flexible Server parameters to support a fast ingress.
 The Azure server parameters should be set back